 The featured speakers for the main seminar were Masaaki Imai (founder of the Kaizen Institute), Yoshiki Iwata, Chihiro Nakao, and Akiro Takenaka.
 Mssrs.
 Iwata (d.
 2001) and Nakao were former managers at Toyota subsidiaries, while Mr. Takenaka was a former production engineer.
 Iwata, Nakao, and Takenaka were affiliated with the “New Technology Institute.”
 The name “New Technology” is the English translation for “shingijutsu,” as in Shingijutsu Co., Ltd. These were the famous consultants under which I and so many others were trained.

 Take a close look at the brochure and notice the content of the seminars: Program A seminar “JIT/Toyota Production System,” Program B seminar “JIT/Toyota Production System Plus In-Plant Training Exercise,” and Program C seminar “Basics of Kaizen.”
 At that time, JIT and TPS were linked in a way that implies sameness, but they are not.
 Key parts of the training materials reflect Toyota training materials from around 1985 or 1986.
-They present both a systems view and a drill-down into the tools and methods that make up TPS.
+They present both a systems view and a drill-down into the tools and methods that make up skills needed for TPS.
 Notice the absence of training for value stream maps or A3 reports, neither of which were necessary to understand problems and improve flow.
-Finally, the training emphasized the important of management involvement in TPS, which we continue to struggle with today.
+Finally, the training emphasized the importance of management involvement in TPS, which we continue to struggle with today.

 Page one of the “JIT/Toyota Production System” seminar says: “Basic Concept (Roles of Manufacturing Department in the age of limited-quantity production).”
-The term “limited-quantity production” means that markets have shifted from sellers’ (“produce as many as one can produce”) to buyers’ (“produce as many as can be sold”).
+The term “limited-quantity production” means that markets have shifted from sellers’ (“produce as many as one can make”) to buyers’ (“produce as many as can be sold”).
 Recognizing Lean as a management system designed for buyers’ markets, and its disdain for economies of scale (for fear of overproduction), are critical points that most leaders today still fail to grasp.

 Iwata’s training session begins with the words: “Building GEMBA strong enough to cope with change: The Challenge to Flow Production.”
 Indeed.